code615722/F1tenth_sim/UsingF1TenthSimulator.md

 - Make ``sx1: 1.0``
 - Make ``sy1: 1.0``

-Changes must also be made within Rviz after launching the simulation.
+Changes must also be made within RViz after launching the simulation.
 Click "Add" in the bottom left and under the "By display type" tab add a new RobotModel.
 It should appear in the left sidebar with the other Displays.
 Expand the dropdown for the RobotModel and set "Description Topic" to ``/opp_robot_description``.

-Perform similar steps to add a new LaserScan if you wanted to see the LiDAR for the opp.
-Expand the dropdown for the LaserScan and set Topic to ``/opp_scan``.
+Perform similar steps to add a new LaserScan if you want to see the LiDAR for the opp.
+Expand the dropdown for the LaserScan and set "Topic" to ``/opp_scan``.
 The "Size (m)" can be changed to 0.1 to match the ego.

 Instead of using ``sim_stanley_avoidance_launch.py`` use ``sim_multi_agent_stanley_avoidance_launch.py``